The Malabar Headland Circuit Walk

 JOIN SYDNEY UNCOVERED

-As mentioned, the Malabar Headland Circuit Walk consists of the Western Escarpment walking track in the west and the Boora Point walking track in the east.
+The Malabar Headland Circuit Walk is made up of the Western Escarpment Walking Track in the west and the Boora Point Walking Track in the east.

-The circuit walk navigates around the ANZAC Rifle Range located in the middle of the Malabar Headland.
-Consequently, the Boora Point walking track is not accessible during rifle range operations.
+This circuit winds around the ANZAC Rifle Range, which sits at the centre of the Malabar Headland.
+As a result, access to the Boora Point Walking Track is restricted during rifle range operations.

-When shooting practice is scheduled, the park entry gates are closed, and red flags fly above the range.
-You can find more details about opening times on the NSW National Parks website.
+When shooting practice is underway, park entry gates are closed, and red flags are displayed above the range.
+For more details on opening times, you can visit the NSW National Parks website.

 1. Western Escarpment Walking Track

-The first part of the Malabar Headland circuit walk starts at the big information board at the Arthur Byrne Reserve car park, which is hard to miss.
+The first leg of the Malabar Headland Circuit Walk begins at the large information board at the Arthur Byrne Reserve car park, which is easy to spot.

-It’s good to read through all the information provided on that board to learn more about the Malabar Headland, the local flora and fauna, the walking tracks, and the traditional owners of the land.
+Take some time to read the information provided on the board, as it offers insights into the Malabar Headland, its local flora and fauna, the walking tracks, and the traditional custodians of the land.

 Malabar Headland